keboola/gmail-extractor/UI.md

 - by default, application won't fetch messages in your `spam` and `trash` folders
 - inbox is accessed with readonly access `https://www.googleapis.com/auth/gmail.readonly`
-- second run with same queries will automatically add `after` part to query, which prevents application from fetching same e-mail all the time
+- second run with same queries will automatically add `after` part to query, which prevents application from fetching same messages